okfn/opendatahandbook-old/source/following-up/making-things.rst

 One of the more effective ways for Civil Society Organisations (CSOs) to demonstrate to governments the value of opening up their datasets is to show the multiple ways in which the information can be managed to achieve social and economic benefit.
-CSOs that promote reuse have been instrumental in countries where there have been advances in policy and law to ensure that datasets are both technically and legally open.
+CSOs that promote re-use have been instrumental in countries where there have been advances in policy and law to ensure that datasets are both technically and legally open.